abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 ![sqs-consumer](/EC2-Fundamentals/sqs-consumer.png)

 ### SQS - Multiple EC2 Instaces As Consumers

 - In this case, consumers receive and process messages in parallel to one an0ther using a poll function.
 - If once consumer delays in receiving a message, another consumer will receive it.
 - We can scale consumers horizontally to improve throughput of processing.
 - This also means that we are able to integrate SQS with our Auto Scaling Group(ASG).
   - Consumers will be running on instances inside an ASG.
   - Your ASG has to be scaling on some kind of metric.
 One of the metric we can configure is called *queue length*.
 Its a Cloudwatch Metric(approximate number of messages).
 - We can setup a cloudwatch alarm when a threshold is met, so that the alarm can trigger the ASG to scale our consumers(instances) up or down.

 ![SQS-ASG](/EC2-Fundamentals/asg-sqs.png)

+### SQS - Security

+**- Encryption**

+- We have in-flight ecryption using HTTPS API
+- At-rest encryption using KMS keys
+- Client-side encryption if the client wants to perform encryption/decryption itself but its not provide by AWS out-of-the-box.